Protecting against blast

 Protecting against fragmentation

-It is much simpler to protect against simple fragmentation than against a large blast – but fragmentation may not be simple.
+It seems much simpler to protect against simple fragmentation than against a large blast – but fragmentation may not always be 'simple'.

 Fragments may be:

 - shattered parts of an explosive/device that may be superheated and may be parts of a fragmentation case designed to cause penetration;